 In the late 1500’s a German astronomer named Johannes Kepler experimented with platonic solids and discovered that when these shapes were nested inside of each other, they corresponded to the sizes and distances of the six known planets that orbited the sun.
 Pretty cool, right?!

 I am going to show you how to make three of the platonic solids, the tetrahedron, the cube and the dodecahedron.
 Learn how to make these three-dimensional geometric shapes using straws and pipe cleaners.

 Math Topics Involved: 3-D Shapes, measurement, geometry

-Supplies to Make the Platonic Solids:
+Supplies to Make the Platonic Solids or 3D Shapes:

 Cut all of your straws in half.
 To make the first shape, a triangular pyramid or a tetrahedron, you will need 6 straw halves and 3-4 pipe cleaners.
 Begin by making a triangle.

 Thread the pipe cleaner through three straw pieces.
 Twist them together at the top point.

 At each point of the triangle attach another straw piece.
 When you run out of pipe cleaner, just twist another one to the end of the last one.
 Connect the next three pieces at the top to make the tetrahedron.

 Next, make the cube in the same fashion.
 Make a square first, then attach a piece going upward at each corner.